-The Kayenta Art Village is a growing enclave of art galleries, studios, theatre, art festival, restaurant, gift and coffee shop.
-Its array of arts-oriented enterprises offers fine art, gifts, photography, events, pottery, classes, yoga, and gourmet food at the popular Xeteva Café.
+The Kayenta Art Village is an enclave of art galleries and studios.
+It includes a theatre, annual art festival, and gift shops.
+Its array of arts-oriented enterprises offer fine art, gifts, photography, events, pottery, classes, yoga, and gourmet food at the popular Xeteva Café.
 The Kayenta Center for the Arts in the Art Village is a premier venue for awareness, appreciation, education, and enjoyment of diverse artistic endeavors where you can attend many different productions.
-Whether it be experienced as an arts center, a retail center, or just a place to relax and explore, the Kayenta Art Village is open to the public and everyone is welcome.
+Whether it be experienced as an arts center, a retail center, or just a place to relax and explore, the Kayenta Art Village is open to the public; everyone is welcome.

 Formerly a sugar beet storage facility, the space has been transformed into an elegant showcase for the arts.
-In addition to the many programs and events that the Museum hosts, the Family Discovery Center has materials for kids to create their own art during weekly programs throughout the year.
+In addition to the many programs and events that the Museum hosts, the Family Discovery Center provides materials for kids to create their own art during weekly programs throughout the year.

-Located in the heart of historic downtown St. George on Tabernacle Street, we are a city owned facility that serves as a downtown anchor for the arts while collaborating with and supporting, promoting and fostering visual and performing arts groups and emerging artists, thus educating, strengthening and inspiring access and exposure to a diverse program of arts for our community.
+Located in the heart of historic downtown St. George on Tabernacle Street, the Electric Theater is a city-owned facility that serves as a downtown anchor for the arts, while collaborating with and supporting, promoting, and fostering visual and performing arts groups for emerging artists.
+Thus, it educates, strengthens, and inspires access and exposure to a diverse program of arts for the community.

-The first public building built by the settlers was the St. George Hall.
-It was built in 1862 as a place of recreation, entertainment and education.
+The first public building built by the settlers was the St. George Social Hall.
+It was built in 1862 as a place of recreation, entertainment, and education.